Initiatives to Realize a Circular Society ~Circular manufacturing~

 Reducing Industrial Waste and Promoting Recycling

-The Pigeon Group is committed to minimizing the non-recyclable industrial waste generated by its business activities.
+The Pigeon Group is working to reduce the amount of industrial waste generated in the course of its business activities that is not reused or recycled.
 Under our 7th Medium-Term Business Plan (2020–2022), our goal is to reduce the volume of industrial waste per unit of sales by at least 1% per year.
 In 2022, we achieved a 28% reduction compared with 2021 and an 80% reduction compared with fiscal 2018.
 At our production subsidiaries over the three-year period from 2020 to 2022, we worked to reduce raw material losses by improving productivity and yield.
 We also made other improvements, such as reviewing the design of product packaging to minimize the volume of materials discarded during the production process.
 For industrial waste that is not recycled, we reviewed our disposal vendors and entered into contracts with those who can properly recycle such waste.
+Going forward, we will continue our efforts with the goal of maintaining a reuse and recycling rate of 95% or more.

 *Scope of data collection: Pigeon Corporation and its domestic and overseas consolidated subsidiaries